imsushil/movies-DBM/README.md

 # moviesDBM
-An web application that lists movies in which you can search movies and filter based on certain criteria.
+An web application that lists movies in which you can search movies and filter them based on certain criteria.